developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When the Action value ***Detect*** is chosen, a specific threat is configured to be monitored and, if that threat is detected, a countermeasure is taken to mitigate that threat.
 The additional Managed Configuration **Threat Management - Action Detect Threat Type** MUST be specified to identify the threat that is monitored.
 In addition, the Managed Configuration array **Threat Management - Action Detect Countermeasures** MUST be specified to select the set of countermeasures that is performed if the specified threat is detected.

-- When the Action value ***Ignore*** is chosen, a specific threat is configured to not be monitored and hence will never be detected.
+- When the Action value ***Ignore*** is chosen, a specific threat is configured not to be monitored and is never detected.
 The additional Managed Configuration **Threat Management - Action Ignore Threat Type** MUST be specified to identify the threat that is ignored.

 ### Threat Management - Action Detect Threat Type